-The Temporary Assistance For Needy Families (TANF) program, which includes child care, is facing a \$13.4 million deficit.
-The economy is increasing the number of working poor and creating a larger contingent of families who need to participate in work activities in order to receive cash benefits.
-While making administrative reductions, the Senate budget fully maintains funding for the Working Connections Child Care program, which provides subsidized child care for approximately 37,000 individuals each year.
+The economy is increasing the number of working poor and creating a larger contingent of families who need to participate in work activities, as a condition of the Temporary Assistance for Needy Families (TANF) program, in order to receive cash benefits.
+While making administrative reductions, the Senate budget fully maintains funding for the Working Connections Child Care program, which provides subsidized child care for approximately 37,000 families each year.

-SMALL PROGRAM REDUCTIONS - \$1.9 MILLION GENERAL FUND-STATE SAVINGS Savings are achieved through discontinuing state funding for Child Care Resource and Referral (\$425,000) and the Career and Wage Ladder (\$1.5 million).
-Both programs will continue to receive federal funding.
+SMALL PROGRAM REDUCTIONS - \$1.9 MILLION GENERAL FUND-STATE SAVINGS Savings are achieved through discontinuing state funding for Child Care Resource and Referral (\$425,000) and reducing the Career and Wage Ladder (\$1.0 million).